Web Analytics

 can my cervix affect how my menstrual disc fits?

-how long can i leave my menstrual disc in?
+how long can i wear my menstrual disc?

-You can wear it for up to 12 hours, but check positioning if your cervix is lower than usual.
+You can wear a menstrual disc for up to 12 hours.
+If your cervix sits lower than usual, checking placement can help maintain comfort.